isaacnmm/pestpolicy-hugo2XX/content/posts/best-stability-running-shoes-for-overpronators/index.md

 The upper features engineered mesh material.
 This sock-like material holds the foot in place.
 The upper has small pores that aid in breathability that allows the free flow of air into the shoe for a dry and fresh wear experience.

 The Mizuno Wave Inspire 16 features the Wave thermoplastic plate within the midsection.
-The plate provides midfoot stability hence prevent overpronation.� The U4ic technology provides long-lasting cushioning and helps in shock absorption.
+The plate provides midfoot stability hence prevent overpronation.
+The U4ic technology provides long-lasting cushioning and helps in shock absorption.
 It also supports the foot during the gait cycle.

 Underneath the heel section, there is an X10 compound, which is a rubber technology that promotes the shoes durability while preventing excess wear and tear.
 This compound also provides reliable traction on various surfaces.